dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 # That's my job!

 That's my job!
-I put barbed wire, I compose things, and try to do it in such a way that we can use more and more of these mathemathical rules, so we can become more certain of the output of our systems.
+I put barbed wire, I compose things, and try to do it in such a way that we can use more and more of these mathematical rules, so we can become more certain of the output of our systems.

 We functional programmers are trying to slowly win mathematics back.
 It's a long way from divorce to "happily ever after", but we are a persistent bunch!
 As I said in the beginning of this story, it matters!
 It's important that we do better.